AVIALINGUISTICS

 AREAS

-- prescriptive view of aviation language
+- prescriptive view of aviation languages/English

 - aviation language description